xgillard/ddo/README.md

 ```

 ## Changelog
++ Version 2.0.0 gives the transition_cost function an access to the target state which is reached by applying the given transition
 + Version 0.3.0 adds a cutoff mechanism which may force the solver to stop trying to prove the optimum.
 Some return types have been adapted to take that possibility into account.

 ## References